trussworks/Engineering-Playbook/developing/technical-design/README.md

 * building the foundation for a new application.
 * designing a set of APIs with no existing pattern.
-* implementating a new authorization pattern throughout a codebase.
+* implementing a new authorization pattern throughout a codebase.

 Designs may vary significantly based on the problem domain, but the [provided template](./design-document-template.md)